wasp-os/wasp-os/docs/install.rst

-    If you have a sealed device (e.g. no means to debrick your watch using an SWD debug probe) then be aware that, because CI builds are cutting edge, there is a smal risk of bricking.
-In particular it is strongly recommended not to install the booloader from the CI builds on sealed devices.
+    If you have a sealed device (e.g. no means to debrick your watch using an SWD debug probe) then be aware that, because CI builds are cutting edge, there is a small risk of bricking.
+In particular it is strongly recommended not to install the bootloader from the CI builds on sealed devices.
 Instead use the bootloader from the previous official release.
 If in doubt... wait!